-- 17.1.
-The term 'personal data breach' refers to a breach of security which has led to the destruction, loss, alteration, unauthorised disclosure of, or access to, personal data. - 17.2.
-The DPO will ensure that all staff members are made aware of, and understand, what constitutes a data breach as part of their CPD training. - 17.3.
-Where a breach is likely to result in a risk to the rights and freedoms of individuals, the relevant supervisory authority will be informed. - 17.4.
-All notifiable breaches will be reported to the relevant supervisory authority within 72 hours of the Trust becoming aware of it. - 17.5.
-The risk of the breach having a detrimental effect on the individual, and the need to notify the relevant supervisory authority, will be assessed on a caseby-case basis. - 17.6.
-In the event that a breach is likely to result in a high risk to the rights and freedoms of an individual, the Trust will notify those concerned directly. - 17.7.
-A 'high risk' breach means that the threshold for notifying the individual is higher than that for notifying the relevant supervisory authority. - 17.8.
-In the event that a breach is sufficiently serious, the public will be notified without undue delay. - 17.9.
-Effective and robust breach detection, investigation and internal reporting procedures are in place at the Trust, which facilitate decision-making in relation to whether the relevant supervisory authority or the public need to be notified.
+- 19.1.
+The term 'personal data breach' refers to a breach of security which has led to the destruction, loss, alteration, unauthorised disclosure of, or access to, personal data. - 19.2.
+The DPO will ensure that all staff members are made aware of, and understand, what constitutes a data breach as part of their CPD training.

-- 17.10.
-Within a breach notification, the following information will be outlined: - The nature of the personal data breach, including the categories and approximate number of individuals and records concerned. - The name and contact details of the DPO. - An explanation of the likely consequences of the personal data breach. - A description of the proposed measures to be taken to deal with the personal data breach. - Where appropriate, a description of the measures taken to mitigate any possible adverse effects. - 17.11.
-Failure to report a breach when required to do so may result in a fine, as well as a fine for the breach itself.
+- 19.3.
+Where the Trust faces a data security incident, the DPO will co-ordinate an effort to establish whether a personal data breach has occurred, assess significance of any breach, and take prompt and appropriate steps to address it. - 19.4.
+Where a breach is likely to result in a risk to the rights and freedoms of individuals, the relevant supervisory authority will be informed. - 19.5.
+All notifiable breaches will be reported to the relevant supervisory authority within 72 hours of the Trust becoming aware of it. - 19.6.
+The risk of the breach having a detrimental effect on the individual, and the need to notify the relevant supervisory authority, will be assessed on a caseby-case basis. - 19.7.
+In the event that a breach is likely to result in a high risk to the rights and freedoms of an individual, the Trust will notify those concerned directly. - 19.8.
+A 'high risk' breach means that the threshold for notifying the individual is higher than that for notifying the relevant supervisory authority. - 19.9.
+In the event that a breach is sufficiently serious, the public will be notified without undue delay. - 19.10.
+Effective and robust breach detection, investigation and internal reporting procedures are in place at the Trust, which facilitate decision-making in relation to whether the relevant supervisory authority or the public need to be notified. - 19.11.
+Within a breach notification, the following information will be outlined: - The nature of the personal data breach, including the categories and approximate number of individuals and records concerned. - The name and contact details of the DPO. - An explanation of the likely consequences of the personal data breach. - A description of the proposed measures to be taken to deal with the personal data breach. - Where appropriate, a description of the measures taken to mitigate any possible adverse effects. - 19.12.
+Failure to report a breach when required to do so may result in a fine, as well as a fine for the breach itself. - 19.13.
+The Trust will ensure all facts regarding the breach, the effects of the breach and any decision-making processes and actions taken are documented in line with the GDPR accountability principle. - 19.14.
+The Trust will work to identify the cause of the breach and assess how a recurrence can be prevented.

-18. Data security
+20. Data security